Samukelo09/Personal-Chatbot/data/honours_journey.md

   Topic: *Deep Learning for Ontology Axioms Construction from Texts*.
   Explores how deep learning can be applied to automate ontology building from natural language.

+- **COMP702: Coin Recognition**
+  This project aims to identify and classify South African bank coins using an automated pipeline that is invariant to coin side, scale, and rotation.
+The pipeline includes preprocessing, segmentation, feature extraction, and classification using both classical machine learning and deep learning (CNNs).

+- **COMP703: Machine Translation**
+  This project implements a neural machine translation (NMT) pipeline for Xhosa-to-English translation using sequence-to-sequence (Seq2Seq) models in PyTorch.
+Both a baseline LSTM encoder-decoder and an attention-based architecture are developed and evaluated, with comparisons to a pretrained multilingual transformer model (M2M100).

 ---

 ## Goals